 HAPI MDM rules are defined in a single json document.

-Note that in all the following configuration, valid options for resourceType
+Note that in all of the following configurations, valid options for resourceType

 include any supported resource, such as Organization